-The overview is not required to be sent to the Norwegian Environment Agency, but it shall be available on request.
+The overview is not required to be sent to the Norwegian Environment Agency, but it shall be available upon request.

-Discharge of cuttings, sand and other solid particles
+Re Section 68 Discharge of cuttings, sand and other solid particles

 This section regulates the handling of solid fractions.
 Particles in suspension, such as those supplied with produced water through the process and purification plant, are covered by Sections 60, 60a, 60b and 69.
 When such particles are separated from the water stream, they will be covered by this section.